Hamiltonian formalism for nonlinear Schr\"{o}dinger equations: Korteweg-de Vries equation

 Here, an extra field $\psi(x,t)=\phi_{xx}(x,t)$ is introduced to avoid higher order derivatives in the Lagrangian.
-Although there are procedures handling the higher order degenerate Lagrangians, introducing this extra field eases the Hamiltonian formalism of the original higher order Lagrangian.
-The variations of this Lagrangian density \eqref{kdv density} with respect to $\phi$ and $\psi$ give two equations of motion as follows.
+Although there are procedures handling the higher-order degenerate Lagrangians, introducing this extra field eases the Hamiltonian formalism of the original higher-order Lagrangian.
+The variations of this Lagrangian density \eqref{kdv_density} with respect to $\phi$ and $\psi$ give two equations of motion as follows

 The second equation here gives the extra defined field.
-Similar to the previous examples, the rank of the Hessian matrix is zero, and its difference from the dimension of the Hessian matrix imposes two primary constraints which can be chosen to be the equations for canonical momenta The total Hamiltonian constructed by these primary constraints is
+Similar to the previous examples, the rank of the Hessian matrix is zero, and its difference from the dimension of the Hessian matrix imposes two primary constraints which can be chosen to be the equations for canonical momenta